efeslab/lapidary/README.md

 ## Contributing

-Fork, post issues, make pull requests, whatever floats your boat!
-We appreciate any and all feedback.
+Please feel free to create forks, post issues, make pull requests, or email us directly!
+We appreciate any and all feedback and would like to make this tool as useful as possible.

 [example-config]: test/lapidary.yaml